stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

-My dear Wilmarth:&mdash;
+My dear Wilmarth:--

-  It gives me great pleasure to be able to set you at rest regarding all the silly things I&rsquo;ve been writing you.
-I say &ldquo;silly&rdquo;, although by that I mean my frightened attitude rather than my descriptions of certain phenomena.
+  It gives me great pleasure to be able to set you at rest regarding all the silly things I've been writing you.
+I say  "silly ", although by that I mean my frightened attitude rather than my descriptions of certain phenomena.
 Those phenomena are real and important enough; my mistake had been in establishing an anomalous attitude toward them.

   I think I mentioned that my strange visitors were beginning to communicate with me, and to attempt such communication.
 Last night this exchange of speech became actual.
-In response to certain signals I admitted to the house a messenger from those outside&mdash;a fellow-human, let me hasten to say.
+In response to certain signals I admitted to the house a messenger from those outside--a fellow-human, let me hasten to say.
 He told me much that neither you nor I had even begun to guess, and shewed clearly how totally we had misjudged and misinterpreted the purpose of the Outer Ones in maintaining their secret colony on this planet.

-  It seems that the evil legends about what they have offered to men, and what they wish in connexion with the earth, are wholly the result of an ignorant misconception of allegorical speech&mdash;speech, of course, moulded by cultural backgrounds and thought-habits vastly different from anything we dream of.
+  It seems that the evil legends about what they have offered to men, and what they wish in connexion with the earth, are wholly the result of an ignorant misconception of allegorical speech--speech, of course, moulded by cultural backgrounds and thought-habits vastly different from anything we dream of.
 My own conjectures, I freely own, shot as widely past the mark as any of the guesses of illiterate farmers and savage Indians.
-What I had thought morbid and shameful and ignominious is in reality awesome and mind-expanding and even   glorious  &mdash;my previous estimate being merely a phase of man&rsquo;s eternal tendency to hate and fear and shrink from the   utterly different.
+What I had thought morbid and shameful and ignominious is in reality awesome and mind-expanding and even   glorious  --my previous estimate being merely a phase of man's eternal tendency to hate and fear and shrink from the   utterly different.

   Now I regret the harm I have inflicted upon these alien and incredible beings in the course of our nightly skirmishes.
 If only I had consented to talk peacefully and reasonably with them in the first place!
 But they bear me no grudge, their emotions being organised very differently from ours.
-It is their misfortune to have had as their human agents in Vermont some very inferior specimens&mdash;the late Walter Brown, for example.
+It is their misfortune to have had as their human agents in Vermont some very inferior specimens--the late Walter Brown, for example.
 He prejudiced me vastly against them.
 Actually, they have never knowingly harmed men, but have often been cruelly wronged and spied upon by our species.
 There is a whole secret cult of evil men (a man of your mystical erudition will understand me when I link them with Hastur and the Yellow Sign) devoted to the purpose of tracking them down and injuring them on behalf of monstrous powers from other dimensions.
-It is against these aggressors&mdash;not against normal humanity&mdash;that the drastic precautions of the Outer Ones are directed.
+It is against these aggressors--not against normal humanity--that the drastic precautions of the Outer Ones are directed.
 Incidentally, I learned that many of our lost letters were stolen not by the Outer Ones but by the emissaries of this malign cult.

   All that the Outer Ones wish of man is peace and non-molestation and an increasing intellectual rapport.
-This latter is absolutely necessary now that our inventions and devices are expanding our knowledge and motions, and making it more and more impossible for the Outer Ones&rsquo; necessary outposts to exist   secretly   on this planet.
-The alien beings desire to know mankind more fully, and to have a few of mankind&rsquo;s philosophic and scientific leaders know more about them.
+This latter is absolutely necessary now that our inventions and devices are expanding our knowledge and motions, and making it more and more impossible for the Outer Ones' necessary outposts to exist   secretly   on this planet.
+The alien beings desire to know mankind more fully, and to have a few of mankind's philosophic and scientific leaders know more about them.
 With such an exchange of knowledge all perils will pass, and a satisfactory   modus vivendi   be established.
 The very idea of any attempt to   enslave
 or   degrade   mankind is ridiculous.

-  As a beginning of this improved rapport, the Outer Ones have naturally chosen me&mdash;whose knowledge of them is already so considerable&mdash;as their primary interpreter on earth.
-Much was told me last night&mdash;facts of the most stupendous and vista-opening nature&mdash;and more will be subsequently communicated to me both orally and in writing.
-I shall not be called upon to make any trip   outside   just yet, though I shall probably   wish   to do so later on&mdash;employing special means and transcending everything which we have hitherto been accustomed to regard as human experience.
+  As a beginning of this improved rapport, the Outer Ones have naturally chosen me--whose knowledge of them is already so considerable--as their primary interpreter on earth.
+Much was told me last night--facts of the most stupendous and vista-opening nature--and more will be subsequently communicated to me both orally and in writing.
+I shall not be called upon to make any trip   outside   just yet, though I shall probably   wish   to do so later on--employing special means and transcending everything which we have hitherto been accustomed to regard as human experience.
 My house will be besieged no longer.
 Everything has reverted to normal, and the dogs will have no further occupation.
 In place of terror I have been given a rich boon of knowledge and intellectual adventure which few other mortals have ever shared.

-  The Outer Beings are perhaps the most marvellous organic things in or beyond all space and time&mdash;members of a cosmos-wide race of which all other life-forms are merely degenerate variants.
+  The Outer Beings are perhaps the most marvellous organic things in or beyond all space and time--members of a cosmos-wide race of which all other life-forms are merely degenerate variants.
 They are more vegetable than animal, if these terms can be applied to the sort of matter composing them, and have a somewhat fungoid structure; though the presence of a chlorophyll-like substance and a very singular nutritive system differentiate them altogether from true cormophytic fungi.
-Indeed, the type is composed of a form of matter totally alien to our part of space&mdash;with electrons having a wholly different vibration-rate.
+Indeed, the type is composed of a form of matter totally alien to our part of space--with electrons having a wholly different vibration-rate.
 That is why the beings cannot be photographed on the   ordinary   camera films and plates of our known universe, even though our eyes can see them.
 With proper knowledge, however, any good chemist could make a photographic emulsion which would record their images.